Ralph Glyn, 1st Baron Glyn: Political career

 At the 1918 general election, Glyn was elected as Unionist MP for the Scottish constituency of Clackmannan and Eastern Stirlingshire.
 However he lost the seat at the 1922 general election, coming third with 28% of the votes.
 The following year, at the 1923 general election, Glyn stood in the Conservative-held seat of Abingdon, where the MP Arthur Loyd was not standing again.
 Lloyd's majority in 1922 had been only 640 votes, and Glyn lost by 254 votes (1.2% of the total) to the Liberal candidate Edward Lessing.

 However, at the 1924 general election, Glyn substantially increased his vote, and won the seat with a majority of over 4,000 votes.
 He represented the constituency for nearly thirty years, and was returned unopposed at the 1931 election and at the 1935 election.
-He was made a baronet 21 January 1934, of Farnborough Downs, in the County of Berkshire, and in 1953 he was elevated to the peerage as Baron Glyn, of Farnborough in the County of Berkshire.
+He was made a baronet 21 January 1934, of Farnbo. h Downs, in the County of Berkshire, and in 1953 he was elevated to the peerage as Baron Glyn, of Farnborough in the County of Berkshire.